dsc-courses/dsc106-2025-wi/labs/lab08/index.md

 ## What will we make?

-In this lab, we will go back to the Meta page of our portfolio, and convert it to an interactive narrative visualization that shows the progress of our codebase over time.
+In this lab, we will go back to the Meta page of our portfolio, and convert it to an interactive narrative visualization that shows the progress of our codebase over time (you may **ignore the pie chart part** in the demo since we did not explicitly implement it for our meta tab).

 <video src="videos/final.mp4" loading=lazy muted autoplay loop class="browser"></video>